t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 528             if (fp == NULL) {
 {% endhighlight %}

-Later I learned that there is another (better!) way to find out the source files and their paths that `gdb` expects:
+There is also another (better!) way to find out the source files and their paths, as expected by `gdb`:

 {% highlight c %}
 (gdb) info sources